polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/connect-a-local-parachain.md

 2. Generate a parachain genesis state.

-   To register a parachain, the relay chain needs to know the parachain's genesis state.
+   To register a parachain, the relay chain needs to know the genesis state of the parachain.
    You can export the entire genesis state—hex-encoded—to a file by running a command similar to the following:

    ```bash